D4dx-backend/ward-management/ward-management-system/USER_VALIDATION_FIX.md

     if (!this.password) return next(new Error('Password is required for state admin'));
   }

-  // Coordinator and Ward Admin validation if (this.role === 'coordinator' || this.role === 'wardAdmin') {
+  // Coordinator and Ward Incharge validation if (this.role === 'coordinator' || this.role === 'wardAdmin') {
     if (!this.mobileNumber) return next(new Error('Mobile number is required'));
     if (this.mobileNumber.length < 10) return next(new Error('Mobile number must be at least 10 digits'));